 - Egg yolk and Oil Mixture: Meanwhile, in a separate bowl, using hand mixer or a whisk, mix together the oil, sugar, egg yolk and vanilla until pale and fluffy, 3-5 minutes.

-- Flour Mixture: In another large bowl, whisk together the flours, baking powder, ground cinnamon and salt.
+- Dry Mixture: In another large bowl, whisk together the flours, baking powder, ground cinnamon and salt.

-- Egg whites Mixture: Using a hand mixer, whisk the egg white until frothy, about 1 minute.
-Add cream of tartar and 1 tsp sugar continue whisking until stiff peaks, 2-3 minutes.
+- Egg White Mixture: Using a hand mixer, whisk the egg white until frothy (bubbly) about 30 seconds then add cream of tartar.
+Whisk until stiff peaks, about 2-3 minutes.